Tekkish/LevelInfo/readme.md

 ### Compatibility

-LevelInfo has been customized for use with the following mods:
+LevelInfo has been tested for use with the following mods:

 - Argent
 - Ashes 2063: Enriched Edition